csprh/HABNetDatacubeExtraction/README.md

 ## Data-Cube Conversion to Machine Learning Image Ingress Format

-The datacubes are converted to a series of images in a directory structure described below using the MATLAB function cubeSequence.m
+The datacubes are converted to a series of images in a directory structure described below using the MATLAB functions train_cubeSequence.m and test_cubeSequence.m train_cubeSequence.m and test_cubeSequence.m differ in as much as test_cubeSequence.m does no checking.
+They both call outputImagesFromDataCube.m

 An example output directory structure is as follows